-At Townsville Grammar School, the Literacy Support programme is delivered across Years 7, 8, 9 and 10.
+At Townsville Grammar School, the Literacy Support program is delivered across Years 7, 8, 9 and 10.

-In Year 7, students in Literacy Support will undertake this subject in lieu of Modern Languages as a one-year programme.
-At the end of Year 7, a student's learning support needs will be reviewed to determine whether the student may benefit from continuing with the Literacy Support programme or commence with a Modern Language in Year 8.
-It is important to note that it is not possible for a Year 7 student to undertake one semester of Literacy Support (eg. in Semester 1) and one semester of a Modern Language (eg. French in Semester 2).
+Newly enrolled students, previously identified with accessing Literacy Support in Primary School, will be eligible to undertake this course in Year 7.
+This subject is a one-year course and undertaken in lieu of a Modern Language.
+At the end of Year 7, a student's learning support needs will be reviewed to determine whether the student may benefit from continuing with Literacy Support or commence with a Modern Language in Year 8.

-A student entering or continuing with Literacy Support in Year 8 will then undertake a two year programme across Years 8 and 9 in lieu of Modern Languages.
-It is expected that a student commencing Literacy Support in Year 8 will continue with this course in Year 9.
-However, in certain circumstances and by recommendation of the Director of Studies, students may join this course in Year 9.
+A student entering or continuing with Literacy Support in Year 8 will then undertake a two-year program across Years 8 and 9 in lieu of Modern Languages.
+It is expected that a student commencing Literacy Support in Year 8 will continue to do so in Year 9.
+However, in certain circumstances and by recommendation of the Director of Curriculum, students may join this course in Year 9.

 In Year 10, Literacy Support is offered as an elective subject.
-However, as a prerequisite for entry into the Year 10 programme, students must have undertaken Literacy Support in Years 8 and/or 9.
-The Head of Educational Support will review and consult with parents and students to determine whether a student may benefit from continuing with the programme in Year 10.
+However, as a prerequisite for entry into the Year 10 program, students must have undertaken Literacy Support in Years 8 and/or 9.
+The Head of Educational Support will review and consult with parents and students to determine whether a student may benefit from continuing with the program in Year 10.

-Given the specialist nature of the Literacy Support programme, eligibility into this course is determined by the specific individual learning needs of a student.
+Given the specialist nature of the Literacy Support program, eligibility into this course is determined by the specific individual learning needs of a student.
 This may involve an assessment of the student's learning difficulties through data gathering processes and consultation with parents, teachers, Senior Management, and other relevant stakeholders.